SethWelch/Bookmark-Scripts/README.md

 # Bookmark-Scripts

-Bookmarks that run a script
+Bookmarks that run a script to help with functionality either not provided on the page or too clunky on the page.